- 197 Tests

 Aptitude tests may be administered in the assessment centre if needed.
 The questions may be related to the work domain with multiple answer options where you will be asked to choose the correct one.
 There are different types of aptitude tests based on the skills they are designed to test.
 For instance, a verbal reasoning test is used to measure your comprehension skills.
 A numerical reasoning test will help evaluate your mathematical expertise.
 A situational judgment test will help assess how well you can tackle a work-related problem.
 Inductive reasoning, logical reasoning, and error checking are other aptitude tests that can also be administered to you.
 Each of these tests usually requires expertise in different skills and you can develop your aptitude test skills by studying, learning, practising, and acquiring new knowledge.

-Personality tests may be made use of to predict the behaviour of you in relation to the job and work environment.
+Personality tests may be used to predict the behaviour of you in the job and work environment.
 These tests usually assist in analyzing interactive traits that drive you as a person, such as your ideologies, source of motivation and inspiration, and temperament.
-Your behaviour in relation to the job and work environment can also be predicted with Situational Judgement Tests.
+Your behaviour to the job and work environment can also be predicted with Situational Judgement Tests.
 These tests can help evaluate how you will behave with your peers and co-workers, and the way you will interact with the team and within the work environment.
 The questions in the test usually do not have any correct or incorrect answers; instead, you may be asked to choose the most appropriate reply based on the situations in the questions.

 Verbal and comprehension tests require good knowledge of words.
 So, brushing up your vocabulary and taking a few sample tests will help you in performing well in them.
 Being aware of topics and exercising them for tests such as group, role-play and situational judgment tests will boost your chance of scoring well in them.
 Moreover, regular practice will improve your logical and analytical thinking and increase your efficiency.